 How Long Does It Take For Your Stomach To Shrink After Pregnancy

 Sure, you now have that belly pouch.
 Now the question left is how you can lose it.
 Most importantly, how long will it take for you to get rid of it completely?
 Let’s find out.

 First off, you must understand that these are just general guidelines.
 It’s not assured that everything will happen within the stipulated time frames.
 Sometimes it may happen earlier or later.
 Remember, your body is unique, and so is your experience.
 Don’t beat yourself over the head if the process takes a little longer.

 Based on your Body Mass Index (BMI), you should expect to gain anywhere between 5-8 kilograms if you’re expecting one baby.
 If you’re pregnant with twins, the range is between 11-28 kilograms (11).
 Make sure to follow your doctor’s advice when it comes to pregnancy weight gain.

 However, you will lose some of this weight immediately after delivery.
 Why is this?
 Well, for one there’s your baby’s weight that is gone.
 Then some kilograms are also lost in the amniotic fluid and blood that is shed during delivery.

 During the first week, it’s very likely that you’ll be using the bathroom more frequently.
 You may also find yourself waking up at night soaked in sweat.
 The increased sweating can be associated with a drop in your pregnancy hormone levels.

-You’ll therefore find yourself losing up to 9 kilograms by the end of the first month without much hassle (11).
-2 more weeks after this, your uterus will be approaching its original size, making your tummy look flatter.
+You’ll therefore find yourself losing a few kilos by the end of the first month without much hassle (11).
+2 weeks later, your uterus will be approaching its original size, making your tummy look flatter.